 These PCs are removed without sparkling machines that do not allow an advanced computer, but are easy to upgrade and update.
-They also provide additional security certification programs, software and hardware, software support, and some even have technical support on the site.
+They also provide additional security certification programs, software and hardware, software, support, and some even have technical support for the site.

 11) PC gaming